lalva224/Automate-AI-Invideo-V2/Downloads/Superior Energy/automate/README.md

 The way this will work
-1) On an EC2 instance a scheduler will have 5 videos created from script.py a day, one after the other.
+1) On an windows vps a scheduler will have 5 videos created from script.py a day, one after the other.
 Those will end up in to_be_approved_folder.
 Client would approve them by moving them manually to approved folder.
 Command: python script.py  (5 times)

 2) to upload the video it is neccessary to have it in current working directory.
 When ready to upload video  is downloaded from download_video.py. download_video.py also deletes the video from the google drive